d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/attention-pooling.md

-# Attention by Similarity
+# Attention Pooling by Similarity

 :label:`sec_attention-pooling`

-Now that we introduced the primary components of the attention mechanism, let's use them in a rather classical setting, namely regression and classification using kernel density estimation :cite:`Watson.1964,Nadaraya.1964`.
+Now that we introduced the primary components of the attention mechanism, let's use them in a rather classical setting, namely regression and classification using kernel density estimation :cite:`Nadaraya.1964,Watson.1964`.
 This detour is entirely optional and can be skipped if needed.
 It simply provides additional background.
-At their core, Watson Nadaraya estimators rely on some similarity kernel $\alpha(\mathbf{k}, \mathbf{q})$ relating queries $\mathbf{q}$ to keys $\mathbf{k}$.
+At their core, Nadaraya-Watson estimators rely on some similarity kernel $\alpha(\mathbf{k}, \mathbf{q})$ relating queries $\mathbf{q}$ to keys $\mathbf{k}$.
 Some common kernels are

 $$\begin{aligned}
 \alpha(\mathbf{k}, \mathbf{q}) & = \exp\left(\frac{1}{2} \|\mathbf{k} - \mathbf{q}\|^2 \right) && \mathrm{Gaussian} \\